OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 ### Web application setup {#web-application-setup}

-1. In your **Resource group** click **{{Create > Web App}}**
+1. In your **Resource group** click **Create**, then **Web App**.
-2. Create a Windows Node Application under runtime stack and operating system
+2. Create a Windows Node Application under runtime stack and operating system.
-3. Take note of your Azure app name, as this will be the address of your web application: [your-site].azurewebsites.net
+3. Take note of your Azure app name, as this will be the address of your web application: `[your-site].azurewebsites.net`.

 ### Add the Service Principal account in Octopus {#add-service-principal-account}